alvarogarcia7/blog_source/content/blog/2017-07-09-nature-software-development.markdown

 ## Chapter 4: Organizing by Feature
 ## Chapter 5: Planning Feature by Feature
 ## Chapter 6: Building the Product, Feature by Feature

+>We need to sharpen our vision of what the product must do—and what’s just "nice to have."
+>
+>(p.
+45)

+> To be sure we’re free of defects, we need to check everything, all the time [...]
+>
+>(p.
+48)

+>[...] grow the design as we go.
+If we design too much, we won’t get as many features, and that will show up.
+If we design too little, features will be hard to do, we’ll slow down
+>
+>(p.
+49)

 ## Chapter 7: Build Features and Foundation in Parallel

 >Each feature needs a solid foundation of design, a solid "infrastructure."